Food and Beverage Server

 Food and beverage servers are employed in restaurants, coffee shops, bars, clubs, hotels and other retail eating and drinking establishments.
 There are more part-time positions in this occupation than there are in most occupations, and most food and beverage servers are young.

-Over 29,200 Albertans are employed in the Food and beverage servers occupational group.
-This group is expected to have an above-average annual growth of 2.2% from 2016 to 2020.
-As a result, 642 new positions are forecast to be created each year, in addition to job openings created by employment turnover.
+In Alberta, the 6513: Food and beverage servers occupational group is expected to have an above-average annual growth of 2.2% from 2019 to 2023.
+In addition to job openings created by employment turnover, 498 new positions are forecasted to be created within this occupational group each year.

 There is a relatively high employment turnover rate (particularly in lower priced restaurants) so job openings occur quite frequently.
 However, competition is keen for positions that offer the opportunity to earn more money in tips.